TheMediocritist/processQueue/README.md

     end
 end

+-- Create the queue
 local myQueue = processQueue:new(customOperation)

--- Add items to the queue
+-- Add 50 items to the queue
 for i = 1, 50 do
     myQueue:push(i)
 end

 function playdate.update()

-    if myQueue:contains('rabbit') then
+    -- Add a new item to the queue if it doesn't already exist if myQueue:contains('rabbit') then
         print('We do not need another rabbit!')
     else